 It actually seems to be sentient as it purposely pursues the Pokemon and changes direction when prompted by other Pokemon.
-Oh yeah….that’s not contrived or anything.
-I get it, a plot consisting of nothing but Hide and Seek, even for one of the shorts, is pretty damn boring and hard to fill up 22 minutes, but really you couldn’t come up with some other huge crisis besides this ball of stupidity?
+Because that makes perfect sense.
+I get it, a plot consisting of nothing but Hide and Seek, even for one of the shorts, is pretty damn boring and hard to fill up 22 minutes, but really you couldn’t come up with some other huge crisis besides a randomly rampaging lawnmower?

 The Pokemon all run away from the lawnmower, revealing Bulbasaur and Oddish underground while it causes havoc.
 I’m glad they got out of there, or this short would have a much higher content rating.